JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-images-resources.md

 [//]: # (title: Images and resources)

-Compose Multiplatform provides a special library for accessing resources in a common way for all supported platforms.
+Compose Multiplatform provides a special library for accessing resources in common code across all supported platforms.
 Resources are static data, such as images, fonts, strings, that you can use from your application.

 > The library is [Experimental](supported-platforms.md#core-kotlin-multiplatform-technology-stability-levels).
 > Its API may change in the future.
 >
 > Currently, the library supports accessing resources as raw data and images.
-The JetBrains team plans to extend
+We plan to extend
 > this functionality in the future.
 >
 {type="note"}